 Extreme poverty is the severe lack of material possessions or money.
 In 2005 the World Bank defined extreme poverty as living on less than US$1.25 a day.
 This meant living on the equivalent of US$1.25 a day, in the US, buying US goods.
 In 2011, this means surviving on the equivalent to US$1.50, A$2 or £1 per day.

-- 1,934,525 all-time users
+- 3,340,948 all-time readers